smhajnos/SheevBot/README.md

 # Notes

+* The bot is set up in such a way for multiple subreddits to be able to be managed by one bot and one mod team.
+This is because /r/PrequelMemes and /r/SequelMemes are managed by the same people.
+It will work just fine on one subreddit just keep in mind as you look through the settings, that's why everywhere there is a subreddit it is a list of subreddits.
 * The `SheevCloud.py` file is currently set up for my google cloud storage setup.
 I didn't make that file more generic/configurable because settup up google cloud was not easy, and I wanted to at least throw some kind of error if you didn't do your due diligence.
 The edits you have to make to the file if you are using google cloud storage are minimal.
 * The things in the `bot_config.json`, being on the machine the bot runs, are only meant to be set up by the admin running the bot.
 * The things on the `sheevbot` wiki pages, being on the subreddit itself, are meant to be manageable by any moderator in your subreddit.